AEBilgrau/GMCM/README.md

 install.packages("GMCM")
 ```

-If you wish to install the latest GMCM version directly from the master branch at GitHub, run
+If you wish to install the latest version of GMCM directly from the master branch at GitHub, run

 ```R
 install.packages("devtools")
 devtools::install_github("AEBilgrau/GMCM")
 ```

+Note, that this version is in development and different from the CRAN version and may be unstable.
 Be sure that you have the
 [package development prerequisites](http://www.rstudio.com/ide/docs/packages/prerequisites) if you install from the source.

 ---